memfault/interrupt/_drafts/best-of-binutils.md

 [on Github](https://github.com/memfault/interrupt/tree/master/example/best-of-binutils).
 If you would like to follow along and build any of the sources yourself you can find more information there.

-## Binutils
+## GNU Binutils

-Bin utils is the collection of supporting tools are GNU GCC that can be used for editing binaries.
+GNU Binutils is a collection of supporting tools that work alongside GNU GCC to inspect and edit binaries.
-We'll go into details below but most of the tools operate on Executable and Linkable Format (ELFs).
-This is the output of the link stage during compilation and usually has an extension like `.elf`, `.out`, `.axf`.
-Pretty much all of the embedded compilers use this format so binutils can also be leveraged
+We'll go into details below but most of the tools operate on ELFs.
+On linux and for embedded devices both individual object files (`.o`) and the final linked output (the ELF) are in this format.

 ### Compiling Binutils From Source

+Sometimes it can be fun (or useful) to compile the latest GNU Binutil to get a preview of unreleased features or customize the supported architecture targets that are supported:

 ```
 $ git clone git://sourceware.org/git/binutils-gdb.git
-$ cd binutils-gdb
+$ git log --oneline -1
+3349112e38 elf: Remove zero-sized relocation section from section group
 $ ./configure --prefix=/usr/local/binutils_latest/arm-none-eabi --target=arm-none-eabi
 --with-python --disable-ld
 $ make